The questions

 What should we bring?

 Yourselves.
 Towels, sauna, showers and a hot drink before or after are all included.
-If there's anything you specifically want with you (a hair tie, a contact lens case) bring it, but nothing's required.
+We don't supply robes, so if you'd rather not pad about barefoot between the room and the shower, a pair of flip flops is worth bringing.
+Anything else you specifically want with you, a hair tie, a contact lens case, your own toiletries, bring it.
+Nothing is required.

 When should we arrive?